-Please send the Home Office letter and immigration status document, normally a passport or Biometric Residence Permit, of the person who holds refugee status.
-You should also send evidence of your relationship to the person who holds refugee status if it is not you.

-We will only use your Biometric Residence Permit to validate your identity and residency status, no other data from it will be used or stored.

-If you are claiming student finance as the child or step-child of a refugee, you will only be considered a 'child' if you were under the age of 18 at the time of your parent's application to the Home Office.
+- Please send the Home Office letter and immigration status document, normally a passport or Biometric Residence Permit, of the person who has been granted leave to enter or remain.
+You should also send evidence of your relationship to the person who has been granted leave to enter or remain if it is not you. - We will only use your Biometric Residence Permit to validate your identity and residency status, no other data from it will be used or stored. - [e] If you are claiming student finance as the child or step-child of a refugee, you will only be considered a 'child' if you were under the age of 18 at the time of your parent's application to the Home Office.